RaffaeleBerzoini/diabetes_prediction_application/README.md

     ```
   This command can take few minutes to install tensorflow.

-  When starting the application a tensorflow error could appear on the terminal if a GPU on your machine hasn't been set up.
+  When starting the application a tensorflow warning could appear on the terminal if a GPU on your machine hasn't been set up.
 You can ignore it and keep using the application

 ## Use of the application